A wrapper for executing a command with AWS CLI v2 and SSO

 This is a simple script to make it easier to use AWS Single Sign On credentials with tools that don't understand the

 sso entries in an AWS profile.

 The script provides the following capabilities:

-- Running a specified command with the retrieved AWS SSO credentials.
+- Run a command using AWS SSO credentials

 Please note that the script is called